renukamanavalan/SONiC/doc/event-alarm-framework/local-mitigation.md

      5. Run post-checks.
      6. On success, remove old image.
      7. On failure, tag old image as latest and remove new image followed by service restart
+   - NOTE: Systemd is configured with 1 min timeout so as to allow any on going mitigation to complete before exiting for a stop/restart.

 # LoM service Actions: